 Not only the people have seen the opportunities that this city’s tax policy provides, but also more than 31000 international companies have sought them out and are registered in Zug.
 Just a while ago the companies, such as Jonson & Jonson, have outnumbered the residents.

 Taking different variables into consideration, income tax can be a very low 3 percent.
 This is not that common and it factors in the income, whether you are married or have children.
 Normally the income tax is 10 – 20 percent which is not that bad compared to other areas where the income tax can be as high as 27 percent.

-If you are more of the adventuristic spirit you can hike to Zugerberg Mountain along the specially marked circular hiking trails and enjoy the view from the top.
-When you get back you can have a piece of Zuger Kirschtorte, a buttercream layer cake with layers of nut-meringue and sponge cake flavored with cherry brandy.
+If you are more of an adventuristic spirit you can hike to Zugerberg Mountain along the specially marked circular hiking trails and enjoy the view from the top.
+When you get back you can have a piece of Zuger Kirschtorte, a buttercream layer cake with layers of nut-meringue, and sponge cake flavored with cherry brandy.

 The increasing popularity of Zug and new job opportunities meant that the families moving to this area will increase as well.
-Education of their children is very important for any parent and you will be pleased to hear that Zug doesn’t fall behind on this front.
+The education of their children is very important for any parent and you will be pleased to hear that Zug doesn’t fall behind on this front.
 The local schools which are renowned in this area openheartedly receive both local and foreign children.

 If you think that international school is a better fit for your child, don’t worry, there are plenty of them in Zug.
 There are English-speaking preschools for children aged 2 to 6.
 For example, Montessori Kindergarten and Bee Hive.
 Some of the international schools in Zug are International School of Central Switzerland, International School of Zug and Lucern, Institut Montana, Four-Forest Bilingual International School of Zug and Lucern.